David Richardson is Senior Manager for Maintenance Services at Chartright Air Group, based in Ontario, Canada.

 When you were in school, what did you see your career as?
 What were your aspirations?

-I did OK through school, but I got into looking and wanting to be involved with aircraft at an early age through going to air shows.
-I had a bit of a challenging upbringing, and so I wanted to dive away from home quickly, and seeing aircraft it was it was a one way I wanted to go.
-There was kind of no deviating from that from an early school age.
+I did OK through school, and I developed an interest in aviation and a desire to join the industry through going to air shows.
+I had a bit of a challenging upbringing, so I wanted to leave home quickly, and going into aviation was the way I wanted to go.
+There was no deviating from that from an early school age.

-I was the engineering side, about how it works, how it gets off the ground fascinated me.
+It was on the engineering side, how it works, how an aircraft gets off the ground that fascinated me.
 I just wanted to know more about that.
 Every time I saw an aeroplane take off, I would stop and watch, a little bit confused to be honest.
 How did that big heavy thing get off the ground?

 The love of aircraft took me into applying to join the Royal Air Force.
-The ability to train and be paid at the same time with some travel really did appeal.
+The ability to train and be paid at the same time with some travel did appeal to me.
 I started that process when I was around 16.
-Going through the interviews and everything else, and they eventually joined the RAF a month and a half after my 17th birthday.
+I went through the interviews, and eventually I joined the RAF a month and a half after my 17th birthday.

 How long did you spend in the RAF and what was your route through there like?

-I spent 13 years with the RAF, went through my initial basic training, the soldier training for the first six weeks, then went off to Halton and did my technical trade training for several months and then posted out to RAF Coningsby in Lincolnshire around 1991.
-I was looking after Tornados working on Tornados maintenance, both Squadron and Hanger work until 1997 when I was lucky enough to get a posting out Sardinia.
-And I did a lot of cool things out there.
-Looked after incoming aircraft, Hercules, VC10s and anything else that dropped in, like the Red Arrows.
+I spent 13 years with the RAF, went through my initial basic training, the soldier training for the first six weeks, then went off to Halton and did my technical trade training for several months.
+I was then posted out to RAF Coningsby in Lincolnshire around 1991.
+I was looking after Tornados, working on maintenance, both squadron and hanger work until 1997 when I was lucky enough to get a posting out Sardinia.
+I did a lot of cool things out there, looking after incoming aircraft like Hercules, VC10s and anything else that dropped in, like the Red Arrows.
 I spent a year there until the base closed.

-Shortly before I was due to leave the island, I managed to get on a fitter’s course which was further training.
-Then I was posted off to RAF Cosford to do some more technical training, which is it comes with a promotion there.
+Shortly before I was due to leave, I managed to get on a fitter’s course which was further training.
+Then I was posted off to RAF Cosford to do some more technical training, which came with a promotion.
 I spent a year there completing the training and I got a lucky posting to RAF St Morgan, just outside Newquay with the Sea Kings, initially going down there looking after maintenance in the hangers.

 Then I moved into a role carrying out composite repairs and static and dynamic balance of the blades.
 And that’s where I stayed until 2003, when I left the RAF.